KxSystems/docs/docs/ml/toolkit/utilities/ml.md

 Where

--   `x` is a vector of predicted values
+-   `x` is a vector of predicted labels
--   `y` is a vector of true values
+-   `y` is a vector of true labels
 -   `z` is the positive class

 returns the F-1 score between predicted and true values.